 Association for Language Learning

-In March 2015, the Education and Learning programme awarded a three-year transition grant to the Association for Language Learning, its partners Whole Education and the British Council, to underpin the spread and longer-term support of Language Futures approaches.
+In March 2015, the Education and Learning programme awarded a three-year transition grant to the Association for Language Learning, and partner Whole Education, to underpin the spread and longer-term support of Language Futures approaches.